Syllabus

 This course has no required materials or texts.
 However, there are a few things to note:

-- Computers: This course is primarily focused on computation.
-If accessible, you’re welcome to bring a personal laptop to class as it helps to gain familiarity with the software you’ll be using on the machine you use most often.
-However, you will also have access to the computers available in the computer lab (Savery 117, aka the “CSSCR Big Lab”).
+• Computers: This course is primarily focused on computation.
+You’re expected to bring a personal laptop to class as it helps to gain familiarity with the software you’ll be using and gaining hands-on experience with the material we’re learning.
+If you don’t have access to a laptop you can loan one from UW through the Student Technology Loan Program.

 Tools for Class: